 This is made worse if people don't get a flu shot because when they do get sick, the strain can mutate.
 This is why it's important for everyone to get a flu shot, so the strain doesn't mutate to a point that someone vaccinated will become infected.

 If you are a bit squeamish about needles, consider the financial impact of getting the flu.
 If you're earning minimum wage ($7.25) if you get sick with the flu and miss two days of work, that's $116 before taxes.
-This is on top of a doctor's visit, a co-pay (or worse), and any prescriptions or over-the-counter medicines to help ease your symptoms.
+This is on top of a doctor's visit, a co-pay (or worse), and any prescriptions or over-the-counter medicines to help ease your symptoms (check Blink Health if it's a prescription to see if you can get a discount).
 It's going to be a pricey way to skip a needle.